KwonNayeon/numble/README.md

 - **Numble Project.Rmd**: This is the code for the project from scratch.
 It contains all the steps from data preprocessing to model evaluation.

+- **Numble Project.R**: This script contains the complete R code used for the project, including data preprocessing, model training, and evaluation steps.

 - **Numble Reflections.pdf**: This is the reflection written in Korean.
 It includes insights and learnings from the project.

 ## Important Note